Native Methods¶

 }

-member, and all other
+aval member, floats the fval member, and all other

-primitives are accessed using the ival
+primitives are accessed using the ival member.
+Note that a Sedona

-maps into zero and non-zero for false
+bool maps into zero and non-zero for false and true respectively.

 Arrays of primitives are accessed like their C counterparts.

-Native methods that pass or return long
+Native methods that pass or return long or double are a bit

-value requires two Cells to store
+trickier.
+A single long or double value requires two Cells to store

 the full 64-bits.
-To access a long
+To access a long or double function argument

 requires the use of pointer casting to access two consecutive elements

 of the parameter array.
-A native method that returns a long
+A native method that returns a long or

 actually consumes two cells of the parameter list: